thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 to send a signal to our ``_run_forever()`` method so it knows to exit.

-Given that we used an event to notify the main thread of our event loop object, let's try to do the same thing here, but with :py:class:`asyncio.Event` instead.
+Given that we used an event to notify the main thread of our event loop object, let's try to do the same thing here but with :py:class:`asyncio.Event` instead.
 As per the last section, we know that we can call the event's ``set()`` method from our main thread using ``loop.call_soon_threadsafe(event.set)`` instead of ``asyncio.run_coroutine_threadsafe()`` since ``event.set()`` isn't a coroutine.